-In a world where Network Visibility and top Cybersecurity are fundamentally important for business performance, having tools that can capture every single packet of data is non-negotiable.
-Introducing the Network Tap—a dedicated piece of hardware that delivers a perfect, non-intrusive duplicate of your network traffic to your analysis tools.
+In a world where network visibility and cybersecurity are fundamental to business performance, capturing every packet of data isn’t optional.
+The Network Tap is the dedicated hardware that makes it possible — a piece of equipment that delivers a perfect, non-intrusive duplicate of your network traffic to your analysis tools.

 What Is a Network Tap?

 A Network Test Access Point is an inline hardware device installed directly into a network link, such as between a switch and server infrastructure.
-The core function is to sit there passively and duplicate the data stream flowing through that link.
-Because this is connected at the physical layer it will provide these duplicates without altering, delaying, or dropping any of the original traffic.
+It sits passively, duplicating the data stream flowing through that link.
+Because it connects at the physical layer, it provides these duplicates without altering, delaying, or dropping any of the original traffic.

 Passive vs. Active TAPs